 The Victorian Housing Register transition report shows the changes to register numbers while community housing applications are being transferred.

-- Victorian Housing Register transition report June 2017 (.xls)
+- Victorian Housing Register transition report – September 2017 (.xlsx)

 Victorian Housing Register and transfer list by local area